 - Have a strong sense of identity – GGOSH aims to provide a safe and supportive environment in which children can continue to develop an understanding of themselves and others, and to grow in confidence and empathy through opportunities for problem-solving and cooperation.

-- Have a strong sense of wellbeing – GGOSH seeks to promote the physical and psychological wellbeing of children by maintaining a happy, interesting and safe environment, and to have children take increasing responsibility for their own health and wellbeing through informative discussion and active play.
+- Have a strong sense of wellbeing – GGOSH seeks to promote the physical and psychological wellbeing of children by maintaining a happy, interesting and safe environment, and to have children take increasing responsibility for their own health and wellbeing through information sharing and active play.

 - Be confident and involved learners – GGOSH aims to cater for the creativity and curiosity of children so that they enjoy learning and to provide opportunities for them to think and communicate about what they have learnt.